Key House Democrat Formally Asks For Trump's Tax Returns

 "My actions reflect an abiding reverence for our democracy and our institutions, and are in no way based on emotion of the moment or partisanship," he said.

-In his letter IRS Commissioner Charles Rettig, Neal asked for the information by April 10.
+In his letter to IRS Commissioner Charles Rettig, Neal asked for the information by April 10.

-Trump has been unique compared to recent presidents in his refusal to release his personal tax returns.
-Trump said on Wednesday he was "not inclined" to adhere to the demand.
+Trump has been unique compared with recent presidents in his refusal to release his personal tax returns.
+He said on Wednesday he was "not inclined" to adhere to the demand.

 Taxpayer information is legally supposed to remain confidential, but a 1924 provision gives Congress some access.
 It has rarely been invoked, University of Virginia law professor George Yin told NPR in October 2018.
 That provision allows the House Ways and Means Committee, the Senate Finance Committee and the Joint Committee on Taxation to request the tax information.